Encourage People With Words of Affirmation

-Store Employees.
 Thank them for taking the time to help you find a product and for doing so with kindness and a positive attitude.
-Let the manager know when a specific employee stands out among the others by his excellent customer service.
+Let the manager know when a specific worker stands out among the others by his excellent customer service.

-Retail Store Managers.
 Send a note or make a phone call to let them know specifically why you choose to give them your business.
-Most companies receive more complaints than compliments from their customers, even though the total number of customers complaining may constitute a small percentage of their total customers.
+Most companies receive more complaints than compliments from their customers, even though the total number of grumblers may constitute a small percentage of their total customers.
 Break the trend by offering your words of affirmation.

 If you see something beautiful in someone, speak it.— Ruthie LIndsey

-Children.
-Encourage a child for his unique academic, artistic or social talent by offering words of praise.
+Encourage a child for his unique gift or talent by offering words of praise.
 It may be his mathematical abilities, creative thinking skills, endless sense of humor, or compassion towards others.
 Every child should be affirmed for the special gift he brings to the world.
 Children can also be taught to encourage one another with specific words of affirmation.

-The Boss.
 Encourage your boss for his leadership and support with a remembrance during the holidays and an acknowledgment on Boss’s Day.
-Often we think of people in positions of leadership as not in need of encouragement when in reality they may receive limited words of affirmation from other sources.
+Often we think that people in positions of leadership don't need to be uplifted when in reality, they may receive limited words of affirmation from other sources.
 It can be lonely at the top.

-Employees.
 Encourage your employees by noticing and rewarding great work.
 Always precede suggestions for improvement with praise for successful accomplishments.
-I have had two bosses who would leave messages on my desk for specific positive behavior they “caught me” engaging in.
-These were the bosses who most motivated me to stretch and grow as a professional.
-Many years later, I still have their notes of encouragement!
+I had two bosses who would leave messages on my desk for specific positive behavior they “caught me” engaging in.
+These were the employers who most motivated me to stretch and grow as a professional.
+Many years later, I still have their notes of praise.